felgueres/clustered-ab-test/README.md

 4) 'code/metrics': Quantify response functions.

-### Presentation

-This project was presented at the Galvanize Immersive Data Science Showcase event in San Francisco on October 20th, 2016.
+#### _This project was presented at the Galvanize Immersive Data Science Showcase event in San Francisco on October 20th, 2016._

-See file __'figures_and_presentation/00_presentation.pdf'__ for the complete presentation.